 The results of the FEV1 are particularly useful when compared with current standards or expected values based on a healthy person, along with gender, height and race.
 By comparing your FEV1 with the general standard, a doctor can determine the stage of your COPD—that is, how far it has progressed.

 - An FEV1 of 80> of the expected value indicates mild COPD.

 - An FEV1 between 50-80 percent indicates moderate COPD.

 - An FEV1 between 30-50 percent indicates severe COPD.

 - An FEV1 of <30 percent indicates very severe COPD.

 As you might guess, FVC and FEV1 are closely related.
 Your FEV1 is divided into your FVC, and the resulting percentage determines whether you have COPD.
 It’s important to keep track of your FEV1 after diagnosis because it is used to determine the progression of your COPD, as well as the decline of your lung function.
 Staying on top of your FEV1 is critical to managing your COPD, so test yourself if you notice changes in your lung function.

 We hope that you’ve found What is FEV1?
 Here’s What You Need to Know helpful.
-As millions across the U.S. continue to see the quality of their lives decline, it may be time for intervention-oriented treatments such as stem cell therapy.
+As millions across the U.S. continue to see the quality of their lives decline, it may be time for intervention-oriented treatments such as cellular therapy.
 However, time can be a factor in any decision.
 If you’re looking to take control of your health, don’t wait.
-If you or a loved one suffers from COPD or another lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 today to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from COPD or another lung disease, the Lung Health Institute may be able to help with a variety of cellular therapy options.
+Contact us at 888-745-6697 today to find out if you qualify for cellular therapy.